SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

         ```

         > Note: The connector creates destinations called *b1* and *b1-url*, which connect to the ERP system.
 You create the destinations later on in the consumer subaccount in SAP BTP.

+        > Note: More information about the query notation used in `srv.before('READ', ...)` can be found in the capire documentation [Query Notation (CQN)](https://cap.cloud.sap/docs/cds/cqn#query-notation-cqn).

     2. Add the implementation of the action *createB1PurchaseOrder*: